i1li/i1li.github.io/README.md

 Custom components included:
 ### [Lightest Youtube Embed](https://github.com/i1li/lightest-youtube-embed)
 Easy to use YouTube embed that saves space, bandwidth, and privacy.
-With a bare amount of code, it responsively fits videos that only load once user clicks "show/hide" button.
+With a bare amount of code, it responsively fits videos and playlists that only load once user clicks "show/hide" button.

+### Simple Toggle (toggle.js)
+Stipped version of Lightest Youtube Embed to toggle display of any iframe or other content.

 ### [Netlify Content Gate](https://github.com/i1li/netlify-content-gate)
 Custom solution for a simple free content gating.
 Kept on a separate site for simplicity in this case, but easily integrated.